- 1. Introduction and Overview

-- You need to make sure that the term selected in the drop-down list is the one you seek the Report from.
+- You need to make sure that the University Term selected in the drop-down list is the one you want.
 You can put in other criteria, but this isn’t necessary for a simple search for all the reports available to you.

 - Click ‘Search for Reports’.

 - A summary list of the reports will appear.
 Click the ‘View’ button beneath the list.
 You will only be able to view comments on reports which have been submitted by the supervisor.
-Please be aware also that some supervisors will continue to submit supervision reports on paper rather than using CamCORS.
+A very few supervisors submit supervision reports on paper rather than using CamCORS.

 - To get back to the summary list, click ‘Cancel/Go Back’ at the bottom of the screen (instead of the usual back button you might use).